kyleecodes/kyleecodes/README.md

 ### Greetings 👋

-My name is Kylee, I'm a tech generalist and long-time tech nerd.
+My name is Kylee, I'm a tech generalist and software nerd.

 I work in developer relations as a community manager and content developer, and I provide consulting under my business, Communal Tech.
 Communal Tech = Tech for Everyone! 😊